 Mansfield illustrates her own attitude towards the events that shape a life.
 Life comprises a series of moments just like these.
 This montage of scenes is therefore a recreation of the haphazardness in life.
 Or in other words, the structure of the story works symbolically.
 That interaction between form and meaning is a feature of modernist writing.

 Like James Joyce’s Ulysses (1922) and Woolf’s Mrs Dalloway (1925), ‘At the Bay’ covers just one day from different points of view.
 Modernist writers followed the example of cubist artists, who used multiple perspectives to delineate their subjects.

 Beryl Fairfield has become friendly with a controversial figure, Mrs Harry Kember: ‘the only woman at the Bay who smoked’.
 The other ladies consider her ‘very, very fast.
 Her lack of vanity, her slang, the way she treated men as though she was one of them, and the fact that she didn’t care twopence about her house and called the servant Gladys “Glad-eyes”, was disgraceful’.
 It is widely assumed that her husband must have married her for her money.

-This is the story of an upper-middle-class household near Wellington, colonial New Zealand.
-It is a constricted social environment where gossip can run rife.
+This is the story of an upper-middle-class household near Wellington in colonial New Zealand.
+This is a constricted social environment where gossip can run rife.